The School That Forcibly Searches Cars Because You're a Gun Owner

 Frequently Asked Questions

-What legal standards apply to searches in public schools?
+What legal standards apply to school searches?

 What remedies are sought in the Harrington v.
 Crawford lawsuit?